FinlyWealth/mds-finly-search/src/indexing/README.md

 ## Prerequisites

-Before running the preprocessing pipeline, ensure you have:
+Before running the indexing pipeline, ensure you have:

 - ✅ **Database Setup**: Either [Google Cloud SQL](#database-setup) or [Local PostgreSQL](#database-setup)
 - ✅ **Python Environment**: All dependencies installed